natcap/invest.users-guide/source/coastal_protection.rst

 **General Site Information:**  Because we do not require that you run Profile Generator model prior to the Nearshore Waves and Erosion model, it is necessary that you provide us with general data about your site.
 Below we explain their meaning and how we will use them.

 .. figure:: ./coastal_protection_images/WM_GeneralInfo.png
-   :align: left
+   :align: center
    :figwidth: 500px

-a. **Tide Information**: please indicate Mean Sea Level as well as Mean High Water at your site.
+1. **Tide Information**: please indicate Mean Sea Level as well as Mean High Water at your site.
 We will use tide elevation information to adjust the bathymetry depending on the management action that you have in mind (remember that we require that your input bathy be referenced to MLLW).
 See the previous section on how to fill these cells if you do not have reliable data at your site.

-b. **”Is your backshore a sandy beach (Option 1) or a marsh/mangrove (Option 2) ?”**:  Here you indicate which option number best represents your site.
+2. **”Is your backshore a sandy beach (Option 1) or a marsh/mangrove (Option 2) ?”**:  Here you indicate which option number best represents your site.
 If it is a sandy beach, you will be required to provide a sediment size value.
 Based on your input, we provide you with possible values of foreshore run distances that can be used to estimate slope (slope=1/Run).
 (See previous section for more information on how to choose a foreshore run value.)

 If you have a muddy substrate (valid for marshes and mangroves), you have to provide sediment dry density as well as erosion constant values.
 However, because this information is quite difficult to obtain without site-specific data, we provide you with default data for those two variables.
 Please bear in mind that although using default data helps you get a sense of the difference in bed scour that your site might experience, it is important to enter accurate data if you want accurate results.

 **Management Action:**  Here you have to specify the types of natural habitats present at your site, their location and physical characteristics.
 Also, you have to indicate how they will be affected by your management action.

 .. figure:: ./coastal_protection_images/WM_MgmtAction.png
-   :align: left
+   :align: center
    :figwidth: 500px

-a) **Vegetation**:  you can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
+1. **Vegetation**:  you can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
 You can treat coastal forests as mangroves.
 For each vegetation type, you need to indicate a representative height, stem diameter and stem density.
 See Figure :ref:`NatHabChar` for a definition of those terms,and see Figure :ref:`SampleValues` for sample values of these characteristics for seagrass, marshes, and mangroves.
 You also need to indicate the distance of their landward and seaward edges from the shoreline (X=0).
 In our convention, positive X point offshore, and negative X point landward.
 So all vegetation in inter- and supra-tidal regions will have negative X positions.
 Finally, you will have to indicate how they are affected by your management action:

    + If vegetation is removed, enter “Rmv”, and we will consider it gone after your management action occurs.

    + If density is cut by half, enter “Half”, and we will cut all stem density by half after your management action occurs.
 In the case of mangrove, we will cut by half roots as well as trunk density.

    + If a particular type of vegetation is not affected by your manamgement action, enter “None”.

 .. _NatHabChar: